marmelab/react-admin/docs/Tutorial.md

 ## Conclusion

-Admin-on-rest was build with customization in mind.
+Admin-on-rest was built with customization in mind.
 You can replace any admin-on-rest component with a component of your own, for instance to display a custom list layout, or a different edit form for a given resource.

 Now that you've completed the tutorial, continue reading the [admin-on-rest documentation](http://marmelab.com/admin-on-rest/), and read the [Material UI components documentation](http://www.material-ui.com/#/).